swtools/WOFpy/readme.txt

 Running the Examples
 --------------------

 Example data and Data Access Objects (DAOs) are included with WOFpy.
-See the **examples** folder for more information.
+See the documentation for more information.

 Publishing Your Data
 --------------------